-- " Serve individuals with disabilities of all ages and their families. - " AT programs in every state and territory help make AT devices/equipment and services available.
-Their efforts range from "low tech" (e.g., built-up handle on spoon to improve ability to grasp) to "high tech (e.g., computers controlled with eye movement).
+- Serve individuals with disabilities of all ages and their families. - AT programs in every state and territory help make AT devices/equipment and services available.
+Their efforts range from "low tech" (e.g., built-up handle on spoon to improve ability to grasp) to "high tech" (e.g., computers controlled with eye movement).
 Other examples of supports are home automation solutions and services to obtain and use devices.
 AT support can also include assessment, customization, repair, and training.
-Find a local AT program. - This national network quickly distributes AT to people in need. - " Vaccine-related activities include assisting with accessibility of vaccination sites, registration processes, websites, and outreach materials; supporting vaccination hotlines for people with disabilities; and providing subject matter expertise and technical assistance related to accessibility and AT.
+Find a local AT program. - Vaccine-related activities include assisting with accessibility of vaccination sites, registration processes, websites, and outreach materials; supporting vaccination hotlines for people with disabilities; and providing subject matter expertise and technical assistance related to accessibility and AT.